-And to start to answer that, we can refer to a 2007 study published by a group led by Dr. Lennart Hardell that examined the incidence of malignant brain tumors among thousands of cell phone and cordless phone users.
+Dr. Lennart Hardell and team published a study in 2007 in which they examined the incidence of malignant brain tumors among thousands of cell phone and cordless phone users.

 This study is among the first epidemiological studies on this question, following such a large number of subjects over an extended evaluation period.

 Hardell and the researchers found that, not only does cell phone use increase the risk of forming malignant brain tumors, but that the risk increased with latency time (i.e., how much time had passed since the cell phone exposure) and cumulative use.